 The Air Force has made a may affect but not likely to adversely affect determination for the Newell's Townsend's shearwater, short-tailed albatross, blue whale, false killer whale, fin whale, humpback whale, sei whale, sperm whale, green turtle, hawksbill turtle, leatherback turtle, loggerhead turtle, olive ridley turtle, giant manta ray, oceanic whitetip shark, and scalloped hammerhead shark.
-Letters requesting concurrence with this determination have been sent to the USFWS and NMFS (Appendix A).
+Letters requesting concurrence with this determination were sent to the USFWS and NMFS (Appendix A).
+Concurrence was received from both USFWS and NMFS, and ESA Section 7 consultation is complete.